-The District aims to provide students with nature-based learning; access to nutritious, sustainably-sourced food; and knowledge about sustainable food systems.
-Together, these improve social, emotional, health, and academic outcomes and nurture an appreciation for the environment in our next generation.
-As such, Austin ISD:
+The District aims to provide students with nature-based learning, access to nutritious, sustainably-sourced food, and knowledge about sustainable food systems.
+Taken together, these efforts improve the health of our students, along with social, emotional, and academic outcomes.
+They also cultivate an appreciation for the environment in our next generation.

-- Signed the Pledge to support the Austin Children’s Outdoor Bill of Rights, which was passed by City Council in 2017.
+- Signed the pledge to support the Austin Children's Outdoor Bill of Rights, which was passed by the City Council in 2017.

-- Has approximately 120 gardens at Austin ISD schools, many of which are Wildlife Habitat Certified by the National Wildlife Federation for monarchs, birds, and other native wildlife.
+- Planted approximately 120 gardens at Austin ISD schools, many of which are Wildlife Habitat Certified by the National Wildlife Federation for monarchs, birds, and other native wildlife.

-- Is aligning curriculum across all core subjects with lessons that can be performed in nature.
+- Is aligning district curriculum across all core subjects with lessons that can be performed outside.

-- Has a rich and varied tree canopy that includes some of Austin’s most notable Heritage Trees.
-The AISD Forester ensures that trees stay healthy and safe, and that they are able to thrive and grow as valuable assets to our schools and community.
+- Maintains a rich and varied tree canopy that includes some of Austin's most notable Heritage Trees.
+The AISD Forester ensures that our trees stay healthy and safe, and that they are able to thrive and grow as valuable assets to our schools and community.

 - Partners with local organizations to support school reforestation efforts.